 Bar La Comba

-Venture out to Bar La Comba for some of Malaga's yummiest fried fish.
-Sold in paper cones, you can grab and go, or eat on their sidewalk tables.
+Venture out to Bar La Comba for some of Malaga's yummiest fried fish, sold in paper cones.
+You can grab and go, or eat at their sidewalk tables.
 It is super casual, but if you love fried fish, don't miss it!

 Calle Compás de la Victoria, 17